 Questions based on Salient Features of NCF 2005 are asked frequently in CTET exams.
 It is advisable that you go through previous years’ solved papers.
 CTET study materials are available on Oliveboard to help you with CTET preparation.
 These study materials and notes also serve well in STET exams.

 Once you are fully prepared, do not forget to take the online CTET mock test on Oliveboard Website.
 The mock tests are designed in the same pattern as questions will appear in the exam.
-Also, you can join the ongoing free CTET classes on Oliveboard.
 It gives you better exposure and helps you evaluate your performance – so you can rest assured that your preparation is going the right way.